 You will also need to check your event form configuration settings to ensure that the custom attributes attached to the event type will display by default.
 To check these settings:

-- Go to System Settings → Event Forms → Configure Settings and select an event form from the Select a Config to edit drop-down menu.
+- Go to System Settings → Event Forms → Configure Settings and select an event form from the Select a Config to edit dropdown menu.

 - Locate the Automatically Add Custom Attributes setting and make sure it is toggled to Yes.

-- Finally, if you have put specific instructions for filling out the custom attributes on your event forms, use the Automatically Open Help Message and set the Custom Attributes edit to Yes so that the instructions display be default.
+- Finally, if you have put specific instructions for filling out the custom attributes on your event forms, use the Automatically Open Help Message and set the Custom Attributes edit to Yes so that the instructions display by default.

 - When you are finished, click the Save button to save the settings for this event form.
 Repeat this process for each of your event forms.

 Typically, the initial calendar question, Event Image, Detail Image, and Web Site event custom attributes should appear on the Requestor's event form.
 Approver-level users would also likely see Featured Events by default.

 What If I Want A Rule to Set a Resource?